pangeacyber/pangea-mcp-server/README.md

 ## Prerequisites

-- Node.js v22.14.0 or greater.
+- Node.js v22.15.0 or greater.
-- A Pangea API token with access to all of Domain Intel, Embargo, IP Intel, Redact, and URL Intel.
+- A Pangea API token with access to all of AI Guard, Domain Intel, Embargo, IP Intel, Prompt Guard, Redact, and URL Intel.

 ## Installation